 News around the neighborhood:

 The first Monday in February will mark the opening for applications to allow restaurants to let patrons bring their own beer or wine.
 The Boston Herald has more on the BYOB provision that only applies to restaurants who do not have a liquor license, and have 30 or fewer seats located in outlying neighborhoods.

 Move over North End?
 The sentiment here is that Eataly on Boylston Street is the new favorite place for fresh, authentic Italian food.
 Boston University News has more on the various attraction that Eataly has to offer for those who are, “too far from the North End to get a good Italian meal.”

 Keep up with what’s happening on the Events Calendar.

-A mix of clouds and sun early, then becoming cloudy later in the day.
-High around 40F.
-Winds ENE at 10 to 15 mph.
+Morning fog, then cloudy in the afternoon.
+High 58F.
+Winds ENE at 5 to 10 mph.